 For example, you can find the best fruit wines of Turkey in Sirince.
 This small village surrounded by trees will provide you with the opportunity to relax after your visit to Ephesus.
 You can have a great time in Sirince, which is famous for its food and wine.

-Ephesus Ruins ticket price is 120 Turkish Liras as of 2021.
-Entrance is free for children under 8 years old.
-Museum Pass Turkey is valid for entrance to Ephesus Ancient City.
+Ephesus Ruins ticket price is 700 Turkish Liras as of 2024.
+Museum Pass Turkey is valid for this museum.
+The information about the entrance fee was last updated on December 19, 2023.

-Visiting times of the Ephesus may change due to some events and renovations.
+Visiting times of the Ephesus may change due to some renovations.
 So before you go, you can visit the official website of Ephesus Archaeological Site to see the latest situation.
-Thus, you will confirm the current Ephesus entrance fee for the second time.
+Thus, you will confirm the current visiting hours and entry fees.

 Written by Serhat Engul